Fountain Valley School of Colorado

-The Fountain Valley School of Colorado is a private, co-educational independent college preparatory school for students in 9th through 12th grades.
-The school's primary campus is located on 1100 acre of rolling prairie at the base of the Rocky Mountains in Colorado Springs, Colorado.
-The school also owns and uses a 40-acre Mountain Campus near Buena Vista.
+The Fountain Valley School of Colorado (commonly known as FVS) is a private, co-educational college-preparatory boarding and day school in Colorado Springs, Colorado.
+Founded in 1930, the school’s primary campus is located on 1,100-acres of rolling prairie at the base of the Rocky Mountains.
+The School also has a 40-acre Mountain Campus near Buena Vista, Colo., that provides opportunities for experiential education programs and class retreats.
+FVS enrolls approximately 220 students in 9th through 12th grade, representing more than 20 states and 23 countries.